oubotong/Chatgpt_Whisper/README.md

 **4. Run App**

+By default, it will be `localhost:3000`
 ```bash
 npm run dev
 ```

 **5. Use It**

-You should be able to start chatting.
+You should be able to start chatting ( using your voice :kissing: ).

+To be specific:
+  1. Click :headphones: to get microphone permission
+  2. Click :small_red_triangle_down: to start speaking
+  3. Click :white_circle: to stop speaking.
+It will automatically send the transcribed text to chatgpt.

 ## Configuration